 Giant Panda Interpretive Centre:

 Before you get up close to our adorable new giant panda pair, you will have the chance to take in the new, state-of-the-art Panda Interpretive Centre.
 This climate controlled centre features many interpretive and interactive elements for visitors to enjoy year round.
 Interpretive themes will include Eating Bamboo, Threats to Giant Pandas, and Saving Giant Pandas.
 After the Panda Interpretive Centre visitors will have a chance to see Da Mao and Er Shun in either their outdoor or indoor habitats.

 February 11, 2012 in Chongqing China.

 Canadian Prime Minister Stephen Harper witnessing Toronto Zoo CEO John Tracogna and Calgary Zoo President and CEO Clement Lanthier, along with Mme Hu, VP, Secretary-General of the Chinese Association of Zoological Gardens, signing the official Giant Panda Cooperation Agreement confirming the arrival of Er Shun and Da Mao to Canada.

-As part of a long-term conservation partnership agreement between China and Canada, signed by Hu Jintao, President of China and Mr. Stephen Harper, Prime Minister of Canada, China will loan two giant pandas to two Canadian Zoos (Toronto and Calgary) for a ten year period.
+As part of a long-term conservation partnership agreement between China and Canada, China will loan two giant pandas to two Canadian Zoos (Toronto and Calgary) for a ten year period.
 The good news is that Toronto Zoo will be home to the breeding pair for a minimum of five years from 2013 to 2018.
 The pandas will then relocate to the Calgary Zoo sometime in 2018.